 Contact details for Chronic Illness Benefit authorisations and registration

-To obtain an immediate chronic medicine authorisation, your doctor or pharmacist may contact Bankmed's Chronic Managed Care Department on 0800 132 345 as a direct line or 0800 BANKMED (0800 226 5633).
+To obtain an immediate chronic medication authorisation, your doctor or pharmacist may contact Bankmed's Chronic Managed Care Department on 0800 132 345 as a direct line or 0800 BANKMED (0800 226 5633).
 Clinical entry and verification criteria will be applied.

-Alternatively, application forms may also be completed by your doctor which you may download from the here.
+Alternatively, application forms may also be completed by your Healthcare Professional which you may download from the here.

 The completed form for Core, Saver, Traditional, Comprehensive and Plus Plans should be returned to: